-That’s why one of the most important forms of insurance for any small business owner is general liability insurance.
-Also known as “commercial general liability insurance (CGL)” or “business liability insurance,” this basic form of insurance coverage is your first and best line of defense in the event of a third-party lawsuit involving bodily injury liability or property damage.
+One of the most important forms of insurance for any small business is general liability insurance.
+This type of business insurance coverage is your first and best line of defense in the event of third-party claims of bodily injury liability, property damage, and personal and advertising injury.

 What does general liability cover?

-General liability coverage protects your business from the inherent risks of dealing with third parties.
+Also known as commercial general liability (CGL) or business liability insurance, general liability protects your business from the inherent risks of dealing with third parties.
 A third party could be your customers, contractors, visitors, bypassers, or delivery workers.

-General liability insurance provides investigation, defense, and settlement for claims from bodily injury, property damage, and personal advertising injury.
+Specifically, general liability insurance helps protect you against claims of bodily injury, property damage, and personal advertising injury.

 Personal + Advertising Injury